HomeCalculatorsChemistryArrhenius Equation Calculator

 Chemistry

 Calculate the rate constant k using the Arrhenius equation from activation energy, pre-exponential factor A, and temperature.
-Essential for reaction kinetics and chemical engineering.
+For reaction kinetics.

 75 kJ/mol